blessinvarkey/blessinvarkey.github.io/theatre/lecture3.md

 For the course, "La Ronde" will be used as a format where scenes are interlinked in a similar manner.
 Here's how it can work in an improv setting:

 The form works like a circle of two person scenes typically.
-Let's say you are going to have five players to a La Ronde, Mike, Tara, Julie, Steve and Jed.
-And let's also say that Tara and Jed start the first scene.
-The scenes would look like this:
+With 5 characters Sanjay, Anjali, Sanjana, Kritika, Anna, the structure would look like this:
-- Tara & Jed
+- Sanjay & Anjali
-- Jed & Steve
+- Anjali & Sanjana
-- Steve & Julie
+- Sanjana & Kritika
-- Julie & Mike
+- Kritika & Anna
-- Mike & Tara
+- Anna & Sanjay

 Each scene gets edited by one player replacing another.
 The person who remains on stage remains the character they were in the previous scene and the new player chooses a new character to play and a new location and situation for the scene.
 In a simple La Ronde like this, each player plays one character and only one character.